lucianonooijen/Personal-Website/content/blocks/experience.md

 _04/2017 - present_ ~ **Treasurer and webmaster**

+Volunteer for the dog shelter in Greece.
+Involved with planning and executing multiple neutering programs each year.
-Responsibilities include website creation and maintenance, supervising the administration and financial tasks.
+Other responsibilities include website creation and maintenance, supervising the administration and financial tasks.

 #### Pijnackerse Watervienden